youthsweets

 This Mango Macarons with Mango Ganache recipe features mango-flavored macaron shells with mango white chocolate ganache filling.

 From the first time I made fruit-flavored macarons and realized all it takes is a bit of freeze-dried fruit to flavor the shells, I was excited at the possibility of making macarons with any fruit I could find in the freeze-dried fruit section!
-So, when my mom shops at Trader Joes for me (we don't have one where I live) she buys a bunch of different freeze-dried fruits.
-At any point in time, I have at least 5 bags of freeze-dried fruit on hand!

 I have been dreaming of making mango macarons with mango ganache filling for awhile, but hadn't had the opportunity to until recently.
-I usually make macarons for friends or holiday family gatherings, in which case most people ask for more common flavors, like vanilla raspberry or lemon.
+I usually make macarons for friends or holiday family gatherings, in which case most people ask for more common flavors, like strawberry or lemon.
+But recently, I had the opportunity to finally make these mango beauties!

 Try my other macaron recipes: